02 Nov 2020

 - Informing employees of the basis of the conflict and give them a chance to respond before making any decisions.

-- Reminding employees of their rights to have someone accompany them to any formal grievance meeting.
+- Reminding employees of their rights to have someone accompany them to any formal grievance hearing.

 - Advising staff on their right to appeal any decision made.